bhisaac/5eFP/5eFP-SRD.md

 ## Action

-Discard your action on your turn to activate most game features, spells, and abilities.
+You discard your action on your turn to activate most game features, spells, and abilities.

-## Bonus Action
+## Reaction

-Various game features, spells, and other abilities let you take an additional action on your turn called a bonus action.
-The Cunning Action feature, for example, allows a rogue to take a bonus action.
-You can take a bonus action only when a special ability, spell, or other game feature states that you can do something as a bonus action.
-You otherwise don’t have a bonus action to take.

-You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.

-You choose when to take a bonus action during your turn, unless the bonus action’s timing is specified.
-Additionally, anything that deprives you of your ability to take actions also prevents you from taking a bonus action.
+Certain game features, spells, and situations allow you to take a special action called a reaction.
+A reaction is an instant response to a trigger of some kind, which can occur on your turn or on someone else’s.

+The opportunity attack is the most common type of reaction.
+When you take a reaction, you can’t take another reaction until the start of your next turn.

+## Object Interaction (Interact with Object)

+You normally interact with an object while doing something else, such as when you draw a sword as part of an attack.
+When an object requires your action for its use, you take the Use an Object action.
+This action is also useful when you want to interact with more than one object on your turn.

+You gain one free object interaction each turn.
+An additional object interaction disards your action.

 # Mounted Combat